 - Physical barriers when physical distancing cannot be maintained.

-- Purchase parking and tickets in advance.
+- Encouraged purchasing parking and tickets in advance.

-- Provide employees with protective equipment.
+- Provided employees with protective equipment.

-- Team members frequently sanitize ride units.
+- Team members frequently sanitized ride units.

 Increased Training for Employees and Guests on COVID-19

-Team members receive training on how to stay safe and keep guests safe.
+Team members received training on how to stay safe and keep guests safe.
 In addition to training, each employees receives Personal Protective Gear.
 All employees receive a kit featuring a face mask, gloves and safety glasses to use during their shift.
 Employees can refresh kits daily or as otherwise needed.

 Risks Associated with the Six Flags Magic Mountain Reopening

 Despite all the safety measures, visiting a theme park during a pandemic has its health risks.
 Six Flags Magic Mountain has a safety disclaimer on its site.
 It says: